kiboschool/course-c4s-writing/src/communicating-for-success/drafting/overcoming-writer-s-block.md

 ## Some Final Drafting Tips

-Here are some additional tips to keep in mind when drafting:
+Here are some final tips to keep in mind when drafting:
 - Take the path of least resistance
   - You don’t have to write your text “in order”
   - Don’t let a roadblock in one section stop you